5 Tips for Planning Your Adventure Elopement | Adventure Elopement Photographer

 For shoes, I always suggest hiking boots or shoes with a tread on the bottom.
 If you really want some shots in dress shoes, then bring both.
 Dress shoes are usually a death trap on rocks and slick surfaces, so I don’t suggest them for most of the day.
 Bring something that you are ok with getting a little dirty, wet, and possibly dusty.
 I also LOVE the way hiking boots look paired with a wedding dress and wedding attire for Adventure Elopements.
 It just tells such a story by itself.

 And lastly, outerwear- bring something that will keep you warm if you are eloping in a cooler climate.
 Having a nice shell layer to break the wind that is hitting you AND is water proof is your best friend.
 If you want to loop ultra chic still, then bringing a shawl, knitted sweater, or a fake fur to switch in and out of is also pretty great.
 Being comfortable on your day is the main priority (besides looking like the Goddess you are, too ;)

 The biggest tip I am saving for last, as a special bonus.
 And that is:

 Be present in your day and enjoy every moment of it!

 Just go with the flow, have fun, be with your love, play in the rain, and really really soak it all in.
-The day is for you two and you two only, so really live tour best life no matter what that version is for you.
+The day is for you two and you two only, so really live your best life no matter what that means for you.

 No matter where in the world you are dreaming of to elope, these 5 tips for planning your Adventure Elopement should give you a nice base to start from.